-What is your favorite way to cook a rib-eye steak?
-If you haven’t yet tried it in a slow cooker, you are missing out.
-Like juicy, tender meat?
-You’ve got to try this.
 I had no idea how good this steak-in-a-slow-cooker experiment was going to be.
-It only takes 4 hours on high (double the time if you need it to cook all day).
+It only takes four hours on high.
+Double the time if you need it to cook all day.

 Sear or Not to Sear?

-A couple of days ago my hubs asked me to thaw the two rib-eyes we had in the freezer and he would grill them.
-I thawed them then marinated them in the refrigerator.
-Circumstances, however, changed the course of our dinner plans.
 Hubs asked if there was another way I could cook the steaks.
-Of course, I could easily fit them into my 30-day slow cooker recipe plan.
+I could easily fit them into the 30-day slow cooker recipes plan I had going at the time.
 Honestly, I wasn’t sure how they would turn out but was willing to go for it.

-Foil is the key.
+Foil is the key to cooking ribeyes in the slow cooker.
 I’ve used foil before in the slow cooker but not a lot.
 I decided on cooking steaks and sweet potatoes together in the slow cooker.
-This is the recipe: